 Tel.: +49 30 284 41 207

 Mobile: +49 172 356 74 63

 Christy studied International Relations at the London School of Economics and Political Science.
 After internships at political consultancy firms and national newspapers, he spent four years as a journalist at the arts policy magazine ArtsProfessional, then contributed articles as a freelance writer to The Guardian, The Independent, El País and City Lab.
 He joined ETC in October 2020.

 Mobile: +49 17 235 720 92

 NOTE: Due to the current coronavirus outbreak, the ETC Team are currently working from home.
-They remain available under the following email addresses and phone numbers above.
+They remain available on the above email addresses and phone numbers.

 Photo: Nadia Partner Meeting, June 2017, Deutsches Theater, Berlin/Germany. ©Arno Declair